-And while the phrase is meant to inspire, financial experts say expressions like this — even when intended to be encouraging — can actually have a negative impact on how people view money.
+What you probably haven’t heard is that financial experts say expressions like this one — even when intended to motivate people to work hard — can actually have a negative impact on how people view money.

-How money myths lead to misinformation and misguided decisions
+Money myths lead to bad advice and bad decisions

 So many people are working hard to make the right decisions about their finances, and while they may believe they’re on the right track, that’s often not the case due to misinformation and common money myths they are led to believe.

 In fact, a variety of things can cause someone to believe they’re more financially savvy than they really are — and that over-confidence can end up leading them down the wrong path.